-Internal Control OAR 162-10-0230
+OAR 162-010-0230 Internal Control

-In planning and performing our audit of the financial statements, we considered the Agency's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Agency's internal control.
+In planning and performing our audit of the financial statements, we considered the Agency's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purposes of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Agency's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Agency's internal control.

-Restriction on Use
+Restriction of Use

-This report is intended solely for the information and use of the Agency Officials and management of the ALBANY REVITAZATION AGENCY and the Oregon Secretary of State and is not intended to be and should not be used by anyone other than these parties.
+This report is intended solely for the information and use of the Agency Officials and management of Albany Revitalization Agency and the Oregon Secretary of State and is not intended to be and should not be used by anyone other than these parties.